yduf/yduf.github.io/_posts/2025-04-05-epaper-boox.md

 ### [Transfer Data](https://chatgpt.com/share/6880a1bd-aed8-800d-b290-eabc5c908e63)

-- using USB-C cable **Make sure you have a Data cable as some cable do only charge**
+- using USB-C cable **Make sure you have a data-capable cable as some cable do only charge**

 ### [Boox Go 10.3](https://www.youtube.com/watch?v=M5tgGr4N7Ms)